SaraW011/CODE-JAM-MVP-Mental-Health-App/README.md

 __________________________________________________________

 ## Project Description
-The focus of this project...
+The focus of this project was to create a colaborative MVP product...

 ### Github-pages project:
 Link to project on github:  https://github.com/SaraW011/MVP-Mental-Health-App